Harvey Weinstein has been fired. So what's next?

 Board member Lance Maerov told The Times that Weinstein was found to have violated the Weinstein Company's code of conduct.

-The company is likely to come under further scrutiny.
+But no matter the name, the company is likely to come under further scrutiny.

 CNN's Jake Tapper tweeted the key questions Sunday night: "So the Miramax partners had NO idea this had been going on for decades?
 And Weinstein paid all those settlements out of his own personal $$?"